Beyondo/null/README.md

 - `null.graphics` (requires linking to your chosen graphics APIs and defining preprocessors for each of them)

 # Notes:
+- All library modules are prefixed by `null.[module_name]`.
+- All library modules are in the namespace `null::`.
+- This library was coded so that Intellisense would always work fine with it.

 If you found this library useful, or at least a good helpful example of how next-gen libraries of C++23 modules should be like, then pleaes consider starring it!